Who We Are » Staff

 Brian Bartoldus, Director of Music and Organist

-Ashley Simms, Director of Youth and Christian Programming
+Ashley Simms, Director of Youth Ministry

 Ashley serves at the Director of Youth Ministries, coordinating weekly youth fellowship meetings and summer mission trips for the growing community of young people at FPC.
 Ashley grew up in the Presbyterian church, as a “PK” (Pastor’s Kid), and participated fully in available programs as a young person.
 As an adult some of her volunteer activities include teaching Sunday school, assisting with youth group activities including lock-ins, service projects, and mission trips, and directing an intergenerational sign language choir.